swevenjan/Dual-Microcavity/README.md

 The complete experimental procedure will be uploaded after the paper is finally accepted.

-Currently, the program uploads four types of shared source code.
+Currently, the program uploads four types of Common source code.

 Among them, the source code uses the CADMesh module.